pacphi/tanzu-dev-experience/README.md

 Seems pretty straight-forward to follow these [instructions](https://github.com/pivotal/kpack/blob/master/docs/install.md#installing-kpack-1).
 You'll want to download the [latest release](https://github.com/pivotal/kpack/releases/download/v0.0.6/release-0.0.6.yaml) first.

 // TODO Add more explicit post-installation instructions

+### Update images

+// TODO Demonstrate a use-case where-in a sub-category of images are updated

+### What about Observability?

+Great we've deployed workloads to Kubernetes.
+How are we able to troubleshoot issues in production?
+At a minimum we'd like to surface health and performance metrics.

+// TODO This is a perfect time to demo Tanzu Observability features

+### Do you have a consistent handle on all your clusters?

+All clusters are not created equally.
+Most enterprises struggle to apply consistent policies (security and compliance come ti mind) across multiple runtime environments operating on-premise and/or in multiple public clouds.

+// TODO Time for Tanzu Mission Control to shine